 Your trip starts in the afternoon at one of the BWCA ranger stations.
-You will ride to your entry point where the trailer will be unloaded and your gear packed into large dry bags.
+You will drive to your entry point where the trailer will be unloaded and your gear packed into large dry bags.
 The first day’s paddle will be from the Brule Lake access point to a campsite in Jock Mock Bay.
 In camp you will prepare dinner and enjoy an evening around the fire as you discuss trip expectations.

 Wake up early for great coffee and breakfast and review canoeing skills.
 Break camp and get underway, paddling north to Cone Bay and traversing several portages into Winchell Lake.
 Find a nice campsite on the north shore of Winchell and settle in for an evening around the fire.

 You'll spend a layover day on Winchell Lake.
 The southern shore of Winchell has steep cliffs and palisades.
 If the group is feeling ambitious, you may climb up the cliff for a spectacular view.
 Otherwise, take a day trip to the east end of the lake or visit the nearby Omega Lake and Gaskin Lake.